FREE DELIVERY FOR ALL ORDERS OVER £50

 Severe Thrip infestations may require more than one application of predators.
 If the Thrip are still visibly present, allow 7-10 days and re-apply the loose Swirskii.
 Once the infestation is controlled switch to our sachets to avoid further outbreaks.

-Our premium predator Amblyseius swirskii outperforms the alternative Amblyseius cucumeris (provided it is used in the suitable temperature conditions).
-The swirskii predators will kill the larger stages of the Thrip larvae, where the cucumeris does not, and in doing so it eliminates more generations of the Thrip population.
-Swirskii mites will also consume Whitefly eggs, and so provide an additional protection.
-The swirskii do, however, require higher temperatures to be active than the cucumeris (20℃ plus).
+The Amblyseius swirskii predator outperforms the alternative Amblyseius cucumeris (provided they are used in the suitable temperature conditions) in killing Thrip.
+The swirskii predators will kill larger stages of the Thrip larvae, where the cucumeris will not.
+In this way, the swirskii eliminate more generations of the Thrip population.
+The swirskii do, however, require higher temperatures to be active then the cucumeris; 20℃ plus.

-We advise using loose swirskii when Thrip is already present on the plant.
+We advise using loose swirskii when Thrip are already present on the plant.
 This immediately releases a large number of active predators to bring infestations under control.

 Amblyseius swirskii are active at temperatures over 20℃ and are tolerant to high temperature environments.
 This makes them ideal for use in glasshouses, polytunnels, and indoor growing environments.
 The relative humidity should be around 70% (lower levels can result in lower egg hatch rates).